 Latest information from Ofsted

-New Ofsted safeguarding requirements
+New Ofsted safeguarding requirements from September 2025

-- Guidance for inspectors undertaking inspection under the education inspection framework
+Guidance for inspectors undertaking inspection under the education inspection framework.

 National Day Nursery Association